Antonio Carbonchi: Publications and writings

 Carbonchi's first book, Sonate de chitarra spagnola con intavolatura franzese, was published in Florence in 1640.
 This book was dedicated to Mattias de' Medici as a patron of music.
 The music in this book is written in French-style lute tabulature, regardless of whether the music was to be plucked or strummed.
 Carbonchi wrote that the French notation was in response to requests by his foreign students.

 Carbonchi's second book, Dodici chitarre spostate, was published in Florence in 1643.
 This volume was dedicated to the Marchese Bartolomeo Corsini.
 The final 32 compositions contained in this work are written for twelve guitars, each guitar tuned to a different note on the chromatic scale.
 Although such an ensemble is unlikely, it empirically proved the guitar's utility as a chromatic instrument.

 In addition to the two published works, there exist manuscripts known to be by Carbonchi, as well as those attributed to him.

 Style

-Carbonchi's compositions consist of music written in the Italian dance styles, including the Ciacconda, Passacaglia, and Spagnoletta various dance-songes.
+Carbonchi's compositions consist of music written in the Italian dance styles, including the Ciacconda, Passacaglia, and Spagnoletta dance songs.